On entropic uncertainty relations for measurements of energy and its "complement": Abstract

 \section{Abstract}

-Reformulation of Heisenberg's uncertainty principle in application to energy and time is a powerful heuristic principle.
-In a qualitative form, this statement plays the important role in foundations of quantum theory and statistical physics.
-A typical meaning of energy-time uncertainties is as follows.
+Heisenberg's uncertainty principle in application to energy and time is a powerful heuristics.
+This statement plays the important role in foundations of quantum theory and statistical physics.
 If some state exists for a finite interval of time, then it cannot have a completely definite value of energy.
-It is also well known that the case of energy and time principally differs from more familiar examples of two non-commuting observables.
+It is well known that the case of energy and time principally differs from more familiar examples of two non-commuting observables.
 Since quantum theory was originating, many approaches to energy-time uncertainties have been proposed.
-Entropic approach to formulating the uncertainty principle is currently the subject of active researches.
+Entropic way to formulate the uncertainty principle is currently the subject of active researches.
 Using the Pegg concept of complementarity of the Hamiltonian, we obtain uncertainty relations of the ``energy-time'' type in terms of the R\'{e}nyi and Tsallis entropies.
 Although this concept is somehow restricted in scope, derived relations can be applied to systems typically used in quantum information processing.
 Both the state-dependent and state-independent formulations are of interest.
-Some of the derived state-independent bounds are similar to the results obtained within a more general approach on the base of sandwiched relative entropies.
-In this regard, our relations provide an alternative viewpoint on such bounds.
-The developed approach also allows us to address the case of detection inefficiencies.
-It is worth for several reasons including possible information-processing applications.
+Some of the derived state-independent bounds are similar to the results obtained within a more general approach on the basis of sandwiched relative entropies.
+The developed method allows us to address the case of detection inefficiencies.

 \keywords{energy-time uncertainty principle, complement of the Hamiltonian, canonical conjugacy, R\'{e}nyi entropy, Tsallis entropy}

 \pagenumbering{arabic}